 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Etravirine is used with other medicines to treat HIV infection.
-Make sure you take all of your medicines as your doctor has prescribed.
-Do not change your dose or stop taking this medicine, even for a short time, unless your doctor tells you to.
+Take all of your medicines as your doctor has prescribed.
+Do not change your dose or stop taking this medicine unless your doctor tells you to.

 - It is best to take this medicine with food or milk.

-- Swallow the tablet whole with a liquid such as water.
+- Swallow the tablet whole.
 Do not chew it.

-- If you cannot swallow the tablet whole, you may dissolve it in a glass with a small amount of water.
-Be sure to drink or swallow the entire mixture right away.
-Then refill your glass with water and drink it so that none of the medicine is left in the glass.
+- If you cannot swallow the tablet, you may dissolve it in a glass with a small amount of water.
+You may then add more water, orange juice, or milk to make it easier to take.
+Do not use grapefruit juice or warm or carbonated drinks.
+Be sure to drink the entire mixture right away.
+Then refill your glass with water, orange juice, or milk and drink it so that none of the medicine is left in the glass.